-- owns 10.8% of the outstanding shares of common stock of Symbotic Inc. and therefore may be considered an affiliate of Symbotic Inc. The business address of Walmart Inc. is 702 S.W.
-8th Street, Bentonville, AR 72716. - (67) Securities offered hereby consist of 764,353 shares of Class V-1 common stock held by William M. Boyd III.
+owns 10.8% of the outstanding shares of common stock of Symbotic Inc. and therefore may be considered an affiliate of Symbotic Inc. The

+(67) Securities offered hereby consist of 764,353 shares of Class V-1 common stock held by William M. Boyd III.
 Shares of Class V-1 common stock are convertible on a one-for-one basis into shares of Class A Common Stock of the Issuer at the election of the holder and upon the redemption of an equal number of New Symbotic Holdings Common Units (as described in Description of Capital Stock-Class V-1 Common Stock and Class V-3 Common Stock herein).
 William M. Boyd III is the current Chief Strategy Officer of the Company.
 The business address of Mr. Boyd III is c/o Symbotic, 200 Research Drive, Wilmington, MA 01887.